 IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must develop competence in the clinical skills needed in adolescent medicine.
+(Core) IV.B.1.b).(1).(a) Fellows must develop competence in the clinical skills needed in pediatric endocrinology.
 (Core) IV.B.1.b).(1).(b) Fellows must demonstrate the ability to provide consultation, perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans.
 (Core) IV.B.1.b).(1).(c) Fellows must demonstrate the ability to provide transfer of care that ensures seamless transitions.
-IV.B.1.b).(1).(d) In order to promote emotional resilience in children, adolescents and their families, fellows must: IV.B.1.b).(1).(d).(i) provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family; and, (Core) IV.B.1.b).(1).(d).(ii) demonstrate the ability to refer and/or comanage patients with common behavioral and mental health issues along with appropriate specialists when indicated.
-(Core) IV.B.1.b).(1).(e) Fellows must demonstrate the ability to provide direct and consultative care to adolescents and young adults of various socioeconomic and racial backgrounds in both hospital and community settings.
-(Core) IV.B.1.b).(1).(f) Fellows must demonstrate competence in providing or coordinating care with a medical home for patients with complex and chronic diseases.
-(Core) IV.B.1.b).(1).(g) Fellows must competently use and interpret laboratory tests, imaging, and other diagnostic procedures.
+IV.B.1.b).(1).(d) In order to promote emotional resilience in children, adolescents and their families, fellows must: IV.B.1.b).(1).(d).(i) provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family; and, (Core) IV.B.1.b).(1).(d).(ii) demonstrate the ability to refer and/or co- manage patients with common behavioral and mental health issues along with appropriate specialists when indicated.
+(Core) IV.B.1.b).(1).(e) Fellows must demonstrate competence in providing or coordinating care with a medical home for patients with complex and chronic diseases.
 (Core)